-T d.
-The Lessee or Licensee will be responsible for keeping the building clean and tidy at levels predetermined within the agreement. e.
-The Lessee or Licensee will not incur any costs for property damage excluding contents occasioned by fire, fusion, explosion, lightning, civil commotion, storm, tempest, or earthquake. f.
-The Lessee or Licensee agree to meet with the Shire representatives on an annual basis to carry out a property inspection to determine the extent to which the Lessee or Licensee have met their lease/licence obligation and to consider any specified building maintenance schedules for the following twelve menth period within the Shire's budget parameters.
-Responsibilities of the Shire month period within the Shire's budget parameters. a.
-The Shire will insure the Property at replacement value and pass on the cost to the Lessee or Licensee as the Tenancy Fee. b.
-The Shire will be responsible for any electrical wiring or structural repairs/improvements in accordance with levels determined within its budget forecast.
-In the case of the Lessee or Licensee who leases a Council building and obtains approval to carry out extensions, alterations and/or additions, Council will insure the improvements as part of its insurance portfolio at replacement value.
-Outgoings payable by tenant a.
-The Lessee or Licensee will not be responsible for Shire land rates but will be responsible for all other charges and taxes levied against the Property, including but not limited to water, sewerage, waste disposal, telephone, gas and electricity. b.
-Lessees or Licensees will be responsible for the full cost of the lease document preparation, registration and other costs associated with the execution of the agreement. c.
-The Lessee or Licensee will be responsible for contents insurance for their contents, and also hold public liability for their activities and workers compensation insurance for their employees (if applicable).
-Tenancy Fee An amount equivalent to the cost of building insurance to be reviewed annually.
+Deepensikiiities of the fire, fusion, explosion, lightning, civil commotion, storm, tempest, or earthquake. d.
+The Lessee or Licensee agree to meet with the Shire representatives on an annual basis to carry out a property inspection to determine the extent to which the Lessee or Licensee have met their lease/licence obligation and to consider any specified building maintenance schedules for the following twelve month period within the Shire's budget parameters.
+Responsibilities of the Shire a.
+The Shire will assist in maintaining the facility for the benefit of the community, with the Community Group as manager; b.
+The Shire will cover the cost of building insurance and the lease preparation fee. c.
+The Shire through the Council's annual budget process will provide a maximum amount of \$1,000 per annum, towards the maintenance of the special floor surface in the sports arena section of the Bakers Hill Recreation Centre.
+Outgoings payable by tenant The Lessee or Licensee will not be responsible for Shire land rates but will be responsible for all other charges and taxes levied against the Property, including but not limited to water, sewerage, waste disposal, telephone, gas and electricity.
+Tenancy Fee \$1.00 per annum to reflect the community contribution of the group.